 Intellectual Property Arrangements

-The Australian Government has asked the Productivity Commission to undertake a 12 month public inquiry into Australia's intellectual property system.
+The Australian Government asked the Productivity Commission to undertake a 12 month public inquiry into Australia's intellectual property system.
 This inquiry is now complete.

 - Issues paper 7 Oct 2015

 - Draft report 29 Apr 2016

 The issues paper covers a range of issues on which the Commission sought information and feedback, and was intended to assist you in preparing a submission.